ga-wdi-boston/wdi_1_git_demo/command-reference.md

 Adds all changes within the specified files to the **staging area**, or adds entire files to the staging area if they are new to the repository.
 Changes in the staging area will be recorded as part of your next commit.

+### `git add -A`

+**Use sparingly.** Syncs all changes from your hard drive to the staging area, including any new/moved/deleted files or directories.
+It's easy to create bad commits this way &ndash; use this only if you're positive that *all* of your current changes should go into the next commit.

+### `git add -p`

+Runs through all modifications to existing files, and asks whether you want to stage each individual change.
+Useful if you've made multiple changes to files that should be split into separate commits.
+Doesn't automatically stage new files, moves, or deletions.

 ### `git status`

 Summarizes all changes to files on your hard drive since the last commit.
 Split into two categories: Staged (or "to be committed") and not staged.

 ### `git diff`

-Opens a line-by-line view of changes that defaults to comparing the staging area with the contents of your hard drive.
+Opens a line-by-line view of changes that defaults to comparing the staging area with the contents of your hard drive (use arrow keys to scroll and `q` to quit).
 Use `git diff HEAD` instead to compare all staged and unstaged changes with the most recent commit.

 ### `git rm <file_names>`